 Understanding the local’s sentiment, Alibaba tested the waters by providing a free Marketplace for sellers to list their products.
 This pushed the sellers in China to try the marketplace scenario and understand how it helped their businesses.

-Lesson to learn: When you start out your online business, it’s good to target people in your own city and not someone who lives on the other side of the world.
-With a well known target audience, you can easily find people to survey in the local coffee shop or even in the neighborhood park.
+The lesson to learn: When you start out your online business, it’s good to target people in your own city and not someone who lives on the other side of the world.
+With a well-known target audience, you can easily find people to survey in the local coffee shop or even in the neighborhood park.

 Embracing Technology And Customer Needs

-Amazon started as an online bookstore which later went on to becoming the most successful eCommerce store in the world.
-The approach they took to establish their online empire was to understand what customers wants and build products that sells.
+Amazon started as an online bookstore which later went on to become the most successful eCommerce store in the world.
+The approach they took to establish their online empire was to understand what customers want and build products that sell.

 When you look at Etsy and eBay, they more or less have a similar business model, but Etsy is 10 times more successful.
-It’s mainly because eBay stopped implementing new features on their website, but Etsy is innovative providing new tools to help sellers market their products better.
-This gives Etsy the competitive edge to build better relationship with their customers.
+It’s mainly because eBay stopped implementing new features on its website, but Etsy is innovative providing new tools to help sellers market their products better.
+This gives Etsy a competitive edge to build better relationships with its customers.

-Lesson To Learn: Focus on designs that will help you relate better your end users.
-A design centric approach is the best way to engage shoppers.
-Pay attention in curating good quality products that customers will love, it will pay off in the long run.
+Lesson To Learn: Focus on designs that will help you relate better to your end-users.
+A design-centric approach is the best way to engage shoppers.
+Pay attention to curating good quality products that customers will love, it will pay off in the long run.

 The founder of JD.com, Richard Liu, forever focussed on the logistics part of his eCommerce business.
 He believes to have a successful eCommerce company, every aspect of the supply-chain system is important.
 This is how he was able to build his eCommerce empire in such a short period of time.

-Macy’s digital initiative worked as they embraced an omni channel approach.
-By connecting their physical store with their online initiative, Macy’s was not only able to improve their sales, but also their brand value.
+Macy’s digital initiative worked as they embraced an omnichannel approach.
+By connecting their physical store with its online initiative, Macy’s was not only able to improve their sales, but also their brand value.

 Lesson To Learn: If you have an online store, you can try selling products on Facebook, Instagram as well as Amazon.
-You creates multiple income stream giving you plenty of opportunity to bring new customers onto your website.
+You create multiple income streams giving you plenty of opportunities to bring new customers onto your website.